Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: Evaluation

 At very high contention levels (coefficient above $1.2$), the overall throughput improves.
 This resurgence is caused by the frequent triggering of the high-contention mode, which bypasses local OCC to process transactions and proceeds straight to deterministic execution.
 This strategy effectively eliminates the overhead of solving MWIS on dense conflict graphs, allowing \scmacro{} to minimize scheduling latency and exhibit performance characteristics comparable to CalvinDB.

-We observe about 5\% of all transactions are re-executed when the coefficient is set 0.3, 30\% when the coefficient is 0.7, and maxed out at about 35\% for higher contention because the high-contention mode is triggered and preventing more transactions being optimistically executed then re-executed.
+We observe about 5\% of all transactions are re-executed when the coefficient is set to 0.3, 30\% when the coefficient is 0.7, and maxes out at about 35\% for higher contention because the high-contention mode is triggered, preventing more transactions from being executed twice.

-The baseline CalvinDB does not experience any performance change as expected, since the deterministic execution model is largely unaffected by contention levels.
-GeoGauss and Ocean Vista both experience a performance drop as contention increases, contributing to a higher abort rate in their optimistic execution model.
+The baseline CalvinDB does not experience any performance change, as expected, since the deterministic execution model is largely unaffected by contention levels.
+GeoGauss and Ocean Vista both experience a performance drop as contention increases, contributing to a higher abort rate in their optimistic execution models.